Best Induction Rice Cooker

 Will an induction cooker work in a camper or on a boat?

-Yes, same electrical requirements as any other home rice cooker.
+Yes, standard electrical requirements.
+Same plug as any other home rice cooker.
+No special wiring needed.

 Should I get induction + pressure, or induction alone?